faenrandir/a_careful_examination/documents/book_of_mormon/korihor/analysis.md

 > 6 But it came to pass in the latter end of the seventeenth year, there came a man into the land of Zarahemla, and he was Anti-Christ, for he began to preach unto the people against the prophecies which had been spoken by the prophets, concerning the coming of Christ.

 The narrator/abridger, Mormon, has the advantage here because he knows that Christ already came to the Americas (in the Book of Mormon universe).
-But at the time Korihor is preaching
+But at the time Korihor is preaching,

 > 7-11 ...

 > 12 And this Anti-Christ, whose name was Korihor, (and the law could have no hold upon him) began to preach unto the people that there should be no Christ.
 And after this manner did he preach, saying:

 At least as summarized by Mormon, Korihor begins with an indefensible position: "that there should be no Christ".
 How can he even assert such a thing?
-A far superior stance would be: "others have asserted that Christ will come; I am open to evidence that would support such a claim, but I currently do not see enough evidence to support the claim."
+A superior stance would be: "others have asserted that Christ will come; I am open to evidence that would support such a claim, but I currently do not see enough evidence to support the claim."

 > 13 O ye that are bound down under a foolish and a vain hope, why do ye yoke yourselves with such foolish things?
 Why do ye look for a Christ?
 For no man can know of anything which is to come.

-Here again, Korihor is making all kinds of positive knowledge assertions for which he seems to have little or any evidence.
+Here again, Korihor is making all kinds of positive assertions for which he seems to have little or any evidence.
 What evidence does Korihor have that "no man can know of anything which is to come?"
 A superior stance might be: "What is the evidence that people can predict events hundreds of years into the future?
 Based on how the world seems to work, that does not seem possible.
 Those who make this assertion should defend it, or we are justified in tentatively dismissing it until further evidence surfaces."

 > 14 Behold, these things which ye call prophecies, which ye say are handed down by holy prophets, behold, they are foolish traditions of your fathers.

 > 15 How do ye know of their surety?
 Behold, ye cannot know of things which ye do not see; therefore ye cannot know that there shall be a Christ.

 Korihor's key argument seems to be "ye cannot know of things which ye do not see".
-This is another strong assertion and doesn't represent very well all the ways in which we gain confidence in assertions which are not visible to our eyes.
-We often depend on testimony of others and the output of instrumentation to extend the reach of our 5 senses.
+This is another strong assertion and neglects all the ways in which we gain confidence in assertions which are not visible to our eyes.
+We often depend on testimony of others (both orally and in writing) and the output of instrumentation to extend the reach of our 5 senses.

 > 16 Ye look forward and say that ye see a remission of your sins.
 But behold, it is the effect of a frenzied mind; and this derangement of your minds comes because of the traditions of your fathers, which lead you away into a belief of things which are not so.

 More strong assertions which seem indefensible.
 I might say, "you look forward to a remission of your sins based on your reading of your religious texts and certain mystical/spiritual experiences [more...]"

 But something like receiving "a remission of sins" through the future sacrifice of Jesus seems like an unfalsifiable proposition.
-Imagine, for the sake of argument, that Jesus did not properly complete the atonement and so no sins are *actually* being remitted by Jesus.
+Imagine, for the sake of argument, that Jesus did not properly complete the atonement and hence, in this scenario, no sins are *actually* being remitted by Jesus.
 How would you know if that were the case?

 > 17 [A] And many more such things did he say unto them, telling them that there could be no atonement made for the sins of men,

 Again, Korihor is stating things that he cannot really know.
-A better way to argue this would simply be to say that as wonderful as an atonement might sound, the idea that such an event actually occured (i.e., that a being really paid the debt of sin for all human kind that will repent) and it is effectual in any objective manner (the *idea* of an atonement my be a powerful force in someone's life simply because they believe it is powerful) is not yet substantiated.
+A better way to argue this would simply be to say that as wonderful as an atonement might sound, the idea that such an event actually occurred (i.e., that a being really paid the debt of sin for all human kind that will repent) and it is effectual in any objective manner (the *idea* of an atonement my be a powerful force in someone's life simply because they believe it is powerful) is not yet _substantiated_.

 >  17 [B] ... but every man fared in this life according to the management of the creature; therefore every man prospered according to his genius, ...